RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart1.md

 **3. Add Qurkus Extensions**

 We will add Qurakus extensions to the Inventory application for using `Panache` and `Postgres` and We'll use the Quarkus Maven Plugin.
-Copy the following commands to add the Hibernate ORM with Panache extension via **Terminal**:
+Copy the following commands to add the Hibernate ORM with Panache extension via Eclipse **Terminal**:

 ~~~shell
 mvn quarkus:add-extension -Dextensions="io.quarkus:quarkus-hibernate-orm-panache"